mikademus/nuno/README.md

 ## Tables

-A table begins with a header:
+Tables are declared by by a hash (```#```) character as the table designator and the table headers are the names of the tabular data.
+Columns are separated by **two or more spaces**.
 ```
 # name    type    value
 ```
-where the hash (```#```) is the table designator and the table headers are the names of the tabular data.
-Columns are separated by **two or more spaces**.

-Rows follow the header until:
+A table is scoped to the category in which its header is defined.
+The table remains active while parsing that category and any of its subcategories, and ends when that category is closed or when non-table data is encountered.

+Or more formally, a table remains active until one of the following occurs:
+* a key–value pair is encountered within the table’s owning category or its subcategories,
-* a blank line
+* a new table header is defined,
-* end of file
-* an explicit top-level category closure
+* the category in which the table was defined is closed,
-* a new top-level category line
+* or a new top-level category begins.

 Example:
 ```